-The Master’s programme is divided into four quarters of ten weeks each.
+The Master’s programme is divided into eight quarters of ten weeks each.
 The study load for each quarter is 15 credits (= 420 hours).
 The total study load for the two-year Master’s programme is therefore 120 credits.

 The Master’s programme focuses on the field of Industrial Design Engineering from three different perspectives.
 These perspectives are represented in the programme’s three specializations.
 While some overlap between the specializations is possible (and indeed welcomed), you will be encouraged to tailor the programme to your own interests and ambitions through your choice of specialization and electives.

 Each specialization contains a number of core courses that reflect its central concerns and a Master’s project that reflects the nature of the specialization.
 You will also have the opportunity to participate in a wider selection of Industrial Design Engineering courses and some electives beyond the programme.
 In other words, as a Master’s student you will have ample opportunity to personalize your programme.

-Your specialization coordinator will review your choice of subjects to make sure that your programme has enough coherence and depth before submitting it to the Programme Director for final approval.
+Your track coordinator will review your choice of subjects to make sure that your programme has enough coherence and depth before submitting it to the Programme Director for final approval.

 The specializations are: